mrun0205/IFCB_FieldGuide/README.md

   The master configuration file will apply all the necessary changes to assign IP addresses and ports to the IFCB and UPS.
 The Wi-Fi will need to be enabled and the Wi-Fi name and passphrase can be changed/set.

 - **Reboot the MP70 to apply all changes**.
-Disconnect Ethernet cable from computer/laptop and log in to the MP70 remotely (using the LAN IP address and port number) or locally (by connecting to the Wi-Fi network and using the WAN IP address and port number).
+Disconnect Ethernet cable from computer/laptop and log in to the MP70 remotely (using the LAN IP address and port number 9443) or locally (by connecting to the Wi-Fi network and using the WAN IP address).
 The first time this connection is attempted on a browser, an error message might be received, click on **Advanced** and then on **Proceed to IP address (unsafe)**.

   ![Error](README.assets/Error.PNG)